ShrihanSham08/Shrihan_BluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/03rZ_WAQo5A?si=KWCqZNXD3hb3f2-i" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-# Summary
+## Summary

 For my milestone, I focused on setting up the Raspberry Pi software and configuring all the necessary code on my computer to enable smooth communication between my development environment and the Pi.
 This part of the process involved installing the Raspberry Pi OS, connecting various peripherals, and preparing the system for Python-based development.
 I took time to carefully go through the setup guides, verified my connections, and ensured my Pi was properly powered and networked.
 Once the base system was running, I moved on to writing and uploading code that would allow for real-time interaction, particularly using OpenAI and audio input/output support.

-# Challenges
+## Challenges

-However, the process wasn't without its challenges.
  One of the most difficult moments came when the Raspberry Pi suddenly froze after I uploaded a new script.
 At first, I thought it was a minor glitch, but it turned out that the code had triggered a crash severe enough to require a full system reset.
 I had to re-flash the SD card, reinstall the OS, and reconfigure all of my previous settings—a process that costed me a lot of time.

 # Starter Project